rohitkjohnedu/my_yade/doc/sphinx/github.rst

 General guidelines for pushing to yade/trunk
 ********************************************

-1. Set autorebase once on the computer! (see above)
+1. Set autorebase once on the computer (see above).
+Non-rebased pull requests will not be accepted on the upstream.
+This is to keep history linear, and avoid the merge commits.

 2. Inspect the diff to make sure you will not commit junk code (typically some "cout<<" left here and there), using in terminal: